anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The mark of your ignorance is the depth of your belief in injustice and tragedy.
-What the caterpillar calls the end of the world, the Master calls the butterfly."</i>
+<i>"There is a difference between happiness and wisdom: he that thinks himself the happiest man is really so; but he that thinks himself the wisest is generally the greatest fool."</i>
 <br>
-<b>- Richard Bach</b>
+<b>- Francis Bacon</b>
 </blockquote>
 </p>